swethaaj/truck-hub-datastructure/README.md

 # Input to Application:

--	The Application takes in the input CSV file (`Mobile_Food_Facility_Permit_filtered.csv`) and loads the data to the in memory H2 Database which is then used later for search services.
+-	The Application takes in the input CSV file (`Mobile_Food_Facility_Permit.csv`) and loads the data to the in memory data structures which is then used later for search services.

 # Configuration Details: